mkalvas/aoc/README.md

 December 2022 is upon us.
 You know the drill by now.
 JS as the main language, maybe some others sprinkled in here and there, and the annual [blog post](https://mkalvas.com/blog/aoc-2022).

+## A note on `/lib` and the solution code

+Over the course of doing these puzzles, I've come up a standard library of helper functions.
+These are things that are either verbose or common enough to warrant a well defined and tested function.

+I'm experimenting with including both a functional and prototype extension version of most of these functions so that they can be used easily in any circumstance.
+Some of these are not direct translations from one paradigm to the other though.
+Also, extending base JS is a pretty standard anti-pattern that I'm well aware of. **Use at your own risk, don't use anything in this repo as an example of good production code**.

 ## Organization

 The solutions are in the [`./src`](src) folder organized by year and day.
 To simplify setup, testing, and running, all the days adhere to a template structure.